Cauliflower Chickpea Coconut Curry with Red Peppers and Cabbage

 - Slice the cauliflower head from the stem, break apart the individual florets, pile them into a bowl, and set aside.

 - Add the oil, diced shallot, jalapeño, and red bell pepper to a large saucepan and set the pan over medium heat.
-Sprinkle with about ½ tsp salt and pepper.
+Sprinkle with about ½ teaspoon salt and pepper.
 Cook, stirring frequently, until the vegetables are soft and the shallots look translucent, about 5 minutes.

 - Turn the heat up to medium high, add the cauliflower, and sprinkle with about ½ teaspoon more salt.
 Cook, stirring frequently, until the cauliflower is spotted with brown splotches.
 (See images and video above for what this should look like.)